 - On February 1, the beginning of the next billing cycle, you will be billed for 5 blocks.

 If the increase was a one-time event and you do not need the larger number of blocks in the future, or you wish to lower your blocks billed for the month you will need to submit a support ticket to make this change.

 - A block includes 720K Data Operations (720,000) per month.

 - Up to 100 devices.

-- Up to 540 MB of cellular data per month (1.5 GB for Tracker), pooled across all devices.
+- Up to 540 MB of cellular data per month, pooled across all devices.

 - Blocks are specific to cellular, Tracker, or Wi-Fi.
 Usage is aggregated for all devices in all products in your growth organization of the same class.
 For example, Electrons, Borons, and B Series are all cellular devices that can share the same block even though they are in different products.

 - Cellular blocks are US$ 299.00 per month per block

 - Tracker blocks are US$ 599.00 per month per block

 - Wi-Fi blocks are US$ 99.00 per month per block